VyasaAi/eyeview.ai/Contributing.md

-# Contributing to EyeView\_v2
+# Contributing to eyeview.ai

-EyeView\_v2 is an open-source real-time violence detection system.
+eyeview.ai is an open-source real-time violence detection system.
 We welcome contributions from everyone!
 Whether you are fixing bugs, adding features, or improving documentation, your help makes the project better.

 This guide provides rules, regulations, and steps for newcomers who want to contribute.